-It’s one of the world’s most widely-spoken languages, but it’s still considered mysterious by many for its right-to-left script and unique looking characters.
-Discovering Arabic and developing an understanding in it can be as rewarding as it is intimidating, and there are many ways to go about it.
+Being one of the world’s most widely-spoken languages, Arabic is still considered mysterious by many for its right-to-left script and unique characters.
+Discovering an interest for Arabic and developing an understanding in it can be as rewarding as it is intimidating, and there are many ways to go about it.

-We’ve already compiled a list of the best online courses for learning Arabic as well as a list of the best podcasts for studying the language.
-This time, we’ll take a look at the best apps to help you with your language learning journey.
+We already have a comprehensive list of the best online courses for learning Arabic as well as a list of the best podcasts for studying the language.
+In this post, we’ll explore the best apps to help you learn Arabic.

-As this list only includes resources that are available as apps, it leaves out some quality options that simply lack mobile capability.
+This list includes resources that are available as apps so some quality options may be left out as they simply lack mobile capability.

-It’s also worth noting that this list doesn’t cover every app trying to teach the language.
-Instead, we’ve pulled from the great many we’ve tested ourselves, plus some that are commonly recommended, and grouped them into categories based on what they do best.
-Hopefully, it will help narrow the field a bit and point you in the right direction.
+Do keep in mind that this list doesn’t cover every Arabic language learning app out there.
+We’ve pulled from the great many apps that we’ve tested ourselves, plus some that are commonly recommended, and grouped them into categories based on what they do best.
+Hopefully, it will help narrow the field a bit and point you in the right direction to make the choice that best suits your needs.

 Best for Developing Communication Skills: Pimsleur